Kingdom Filipina Hacienda

-The Kingdom Filipina Hacienda–Autocratic Sovereign Monarchy, or simply the Kingdom Filipina Hacienda (KFH), is an organization in the Philippines based in Iligan.
+The Kingdom Filipina Hacienda–Autocratic Sovereign Monarchy, or simply the Kingdom Filipina Hacienda (KFH), is a political cult in the Philippines based in Iligan.
 Associated with the sovereign citizen movement, the group does not recognize the government of the Republic of the Philippines as legitimate.

 Background

 The Kingdom Filipina Hacienda is a group which claims to be an autocratic sovereign monarchy.
 It has been extant since March 2008.

-It is led by Salvacion Legaspi a woman who style herself as "Queen Majesty" and "Queen of the Motherland".